Missed or late cancelled appointments

 - If patients fail to attend for a scale & polish appointment, where it will just be a band 1 treatment, this open course of treatment can be closed with immediate effect, as this is classed as part of the examination process.
 The form can be closed as failed to complete.
 Should the patient then wish to attend for this treatment at a later date, a new course of treatment will be entered into, and the full band 1 fee will be applicable again.

-- If the patient fails to attend for subsequent appointments, despite having been contacted, the above procedure will be followed, and registration with the practice will be withdrawn.
+- If the patient fails to attend for subsequent appointments, despite having been contacted, the above procedure will be followed, no more appointments will be given.

 Failure to return for treatment